 As with mold, faulty siding isn’t the only cause of raised energy bills.
 However, it’s among the most common reasons, as siding issues tend to grow if left unchecked—creating larger openings for you to lose energy through.
 To properly inspect your siding for leaks, be sure to check each siding seam for holes or cracks.
 Replacing the siding becomes a necessity when there are too many vulnerable areas to fix.

 When the time comes to replace your current siding, you want to know that the job is in skilled and experienced hands.
 For these exact professionals and more, contact Bear Mountain Custom Painting.
-Our siding installation professionals in Atlanta, Georgia, work hard to provide you the quality siding your home needs—without the added stress.
+Our siding installation professionals in Cumming, Georgia, work hard to provide you the quality siding your home needs—without the added stress.